 e.
 When a pawn reaches the rank furthest from its starting position it must be exchanged as part of the same move for a queen, rook, bishop or knight of the same colour.
 The player's choice is not restricted to pieces that have been captured previously.
 This exchange of a pawn for another piece is called 'promotion' and the effect of the new piece is immediate.
+3.5(a) The king can move in two different ways, by:

-i. moving to any adjoining square that is not attacked by one or more of the opponent's or ii. 'castling'.
+i. moving to any adjoining square that is not attacked by one or more of the opponent's pieces, or ii. 'castling'.
 This is a move of the king and either rook of the same colour on the same rank, counting as a single move of the king and executed as follows: the king is transferred from its original square two squares towards the rook, then that rook is transferred over the king to the square the king has just crossed.